Offirmo/offirmo-monorepo/stack--2022/0-CONTRIBUTING/01-intro.md

 ## Introduction

-Welcome to this repo, thanks for considering contributing!
+Welcome to this repo, thanks for contributing!

-This repo is a monorepo which aggregates most of my (Offirmo) personal projects, including:
+This monorepo aggregates most of my (Offirmo) personal projects, including:
 * npm modules
 * node tools
 * web apps